-- 9.13.
-Thereafter to boys who are eligible for armed forces premium (as defined by 9.4 above). - 9.14.
-Thereafter to boys who are eligible for pupil premium (as defined by 9.5 above). - 9.15.
-Thereafter to boys with a brother, halfbrother, step brother, adopted brother or foster brother living at the same address who is, or was, a pupil in the School. - 9.16.
-Thereafter to boys of staff (as defined by 9.7 above). - 9.17.
-The final oversubscription criteria will be boys whose normal place of residence as determined by a straight line measurement in metres lies closest to the main entrance to the School in HeathLane.
+- St James's Church of England School, Kingsway, Stourbridge - 9.7.2.
+Who are eligible for armed forces premium. - 9.7.3.
+Who are eligible for pupil premium. - 9.7.4.
+With a sibling, half-sibling, step sibling, adopted or fostered sibling living at the same address who is, or was, a pupil in the School. - 9.7.5.
+Of staff. - The final oversubscription criteria will be children 9.8. whose normal17 place of residence as determined by a straight line measurement in metres lies closest to the main entrance to the School in Heath Lane.

-Sixth Form Dav Places
+Sixth Form Day Places

-- 9.18.
-Day places in Year 12 will be awarded to pupils who have met the minimum academic entry standards, including subject specific standards. - 9.19.
-Where oversubscribed the following oversubscription criteria will be applied. - 9.19.1.
-First priority will be given to any pupil who is a 'looked after child' and all previously looked after children (as defined by 9.1 above). - 9.19.2.
-Thereafter places in Year 12 offered on aptitude will be awarded in rank order to those who sat the aptitude assessments. - 9.19.3.
-Thereafter to pupils who are eligible for armed forces premium (as defined by 9.4 above). - 9.19.4.
-Thereafter to pupils who are eligible for pupil premium (as defined by 9.5 above).
+9.9.
+Where oversubscribed the following criteria will be applied in making offers.

-- 9.19.5.
-Thereafter to pupils with a brother/sister, half-brother/half-sister, step brother/sister, adopted brother/sister or foster brother/sister living at the same address who is, or was, a pupil in the School. - 9.19.6.
-Thereafter to pupils of staff (as defined by 9.7 above). - 9.19.7.
-The final oversubscription criteria will be pupils whose normal (as defined by 9.17 above) place of residence as determined by a straight line measurement in metres lies closest to the main entrance to the School in Heath Lane.
+- 9.10.
+First priority will be given to any child who is a 'looked after child' and all previously looked after children including those children who appear to the Governing Body to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 9.11.
+Thereafter, and in the following order, to children: - 9.11.1.
+Who are eligible for armed forces premium. - 9.11.2.
+Who are eligible for pupil premium. - 9.11.3.
+With a sibling, half-sibling, step sibling, adopted or fostered sibling living at the same address who is, or was, a pupil in the School. - 9.11.4.
+Of staff. - 9.12.
+The final oversubscription criteria will be applicants whose normal place of residence as determined by a straight line measurement in metres lies closest to the main entrance to the School in Heath Lane.